Scaville/Loaders/readme.md

 # Scaville
 ## SV Location

-This project is a simple set of scripts of database to include all countries from world and all states and cities from Brasil country.
+This project is a simple set of scripts of database to include all countries from world and all states and cities from Brazil country.

 ##### Content of package